 A positive, encouraging approach to math

 I consider myself a standardized test expert.
 I have been tutoring students for standardized tests since 1994.
 This includes the ACT test, the Minnesota Basic Standards test, the ITBS test, The MCA test and the TEAS test.
-I recently worked for a company called Lidget Green, an international standardized test item writing company .
+I have also worked for a company called Lidget Green, an international standardized test item writing company .
 This included writing standardized test questions and creating rationals for each multiple choice option.
 As a result of working at Lidget Green, I am able to use my knowledge as a tool to enhance my student's scores.
 I teach test taking strategies, use long-developed mnemonic devices, build confidence and reduce test anxiety.

 All of my ACT students who participated in greater than 3 tutoring sessions have increased their ACT math score by 4-11 points from their initial assessment.